 The purpose of the Biblical Studies curriculum is to train the student in the sound linguistic, hermeneutical, and theological skills necessary for accurate interpretation and application of the Scriptures in preparation for effective ministry.
-The student can choose an emphasis in English Bible/Bible Exposition, New Testament Languages, or Old Testament Languages.
+The student can choose an emphasis in English Bible/Bible Exposition, New Testament Languages, Old Testament Languages, or Biblical Studies.